 Lane splitting occurs when a motorcyclist travels on the dotted line between moving vehicles on a road with at least two lanes of traffic traveling in the same direction.
 Many motorcyclists engage in lane splitting in an attempt to avoid congestion caused by slow-moving traffic.

 Florida Statute 316.20 addresses this topic.
 It states that no person is permitted to operate a motorcycle between lanes of traffic or between adjacent lines or rows of other vehicles.
 Engaging in this practice in the state of Florida could result in a moving violation.

-Thoughts of the safety of lane splitting are divided amongst groups.
+Thoughts about the safety of lane splitting are divided among groups.
 Some say that lane splitting helps motorcyclists to avoid being rear-ended.
 Others, however, believe that this practice is dangerous because motorcyclists could potentially be struck during lane changes.
 It can also cause anxiety to other drivers when motorcyclists go by.

 One study on lane splitting in California found that 17% of motorcycle accidents were directly linked to this practice.
 This study addressed 5,969 collisions involving motorcyclists.
 Of the 5,969 collisions, 997 were engaging in lane-splitting maneuvers at the time of the collision.
 The conclusion of the data from this study suggests that travel speeds while lane splitting heavily contributed to the likelihood of a collision.